Cost of Living in Oman

 Cost of accommodation in Oman

-In the years just before 2012, the cost of housing in Oman was at a premium.
-The market has eased considerably since then, and now accommodation prices are coming down – like elsewhere in the Middle East.
+The market has eased considerably since its peak, and now accommodation prices are coming down – like elsewhere in the Middle East.
 There are a lot of new homes being built, and expats will be able to find a place that fits their budget, mood and style.

 Costs vary according to size, facilities and area.
 Utilities, such as water, gas and electricity, are generally excluded in the quoted rental price.
 Accommodation is normally unfurnished.

 Rent in Oman is paid annually in advance, rather than monthly.
 This is a huge lump sum; although, expats can normally get a loan from their employer.
-Do note, if you leave before the year is out, the money is not refundable.
+Do note, if one leaves before the year is out, the money is not refundable.

 Cost of transport in Oman